iomicroservices/baselink-nuxt/content/services/tradespeople/plumber/drain-unblocking.md

 Dealing with a slow-draining sink or a full-on overflow?
 BaseLink connects you with skilled local plumbers{{$doc.location}} who handle drain blockages quickly, cleanly, and with the right tools to get your plumbing back on track.

 #description
-Whether it’s your kitchen, bathroom or an outdoor drain, we’ll locate the blockage and clear it using plungers, rods or high-pressure water jets.
-Your plumber will diagnose the cause — whether it’s food waste, grease, hair, or something more stubborn — and get things flowing again in no time.
+Whether it's your kitchen, bathroom or an outdoor drain, we'll locate the blockage and clear it using plungers, rods or high-pressure water jets.
+Your plumber will diagnose the cause — whether it's food waste, grease, hair, or something more stubborn — and get things flowing again in no time.

 #description
 After clearing the blockage, we test drainage throughout the system to ensure everything is working properly.
-If there’s an underlying issue, we’ll let you know and offer next steps if repairs or deeper cleaning are needed.
+If there's an underlying issue, we'll let you know and offer next steps if repairs or deeper cleaning are needed.

 #description
 We also provide helpful advice on preventing future blockages, so you can keep water running smoothly without repeat visits.